nguyenphuminh/Jellyscript/README.md

     <script src="https://unpkg.com/jelscript@0.1.0/jellyscript.min.js"></script>

 ## Syntax
-Jellyscript use an array with 100000 cells.
+Jellyscript use an array with 100000 cells, every cells starts with the value of 0.
 Your codes will interact with each cells to work.

 ### Commands
 <li>J -> move to the next cell.</li>